amitjoy/aspecio/README.md

 }
 ```

-The proxy service object registered by Aspecio will have the OSGi service Boolean property `"secured"` set to `Boolean.TRUE`.
-Now consuming code can check for that property to know if a service is secure, on the only select secured services using a target filter.
-The consuming code doesn't need to know whether a service was obtained manually or using an aspect, and this enables just that.
+The proxy service object registered by Aspecio will have the OSGi service boolean property `"secured"` set to `Boolean.TRUE`.
+Now consuming code can check for that property using a target filter to know if a service is secure.
+The consuming code doesn't need to know whether a service was obtained manually or using an aspect.

 ## Debugging Aspecio

 Aspecio provides a service aptly named `Aspecio` that can show you what Aspecio sees at any time:

-* which aspects are present
+* which aspects are available
-* what services are woven
+* which services are woven

 Aspecio provides two Gogo commands to get the same information in the Gogo shell, `aspecio:aspects` and `aspecio:woven`.